Spectral Analysis of Causal Dynamical Triangulations via Finite Element Method: Useful relations between spectrum and geometry

 \section{Useful relations between spectrum and geometry}

-The Laplace-Beltrami (LB) operator $(-)D_\mu D^\mu$ can provide us with very useful information on the geometry of a manifold\footnote{In this work, we implicitly deal with the Laplace-Beltrami operators acting on scalar functions only.
+The Laplace-Beltrami (LB) operator $(-)D_\mu D^\mu$ can provide us very useful information on the geometry of a manifold\footnote{In this work, we implicitly deal with the Laplace-Beltrami operators acting on scalar functions only.
 Generalization to tensor fields are possible, and should be considered if one wants to introduce consistently matter and gauge couplings.}.
-Currently, two ways of expressing the relationship between the geometric properties of a Riemannian manifold and the spectrum of the Laplace-Beltrami operator associated to its metric have proven to be useful: through the properties of diffusion processes on the manifold and by studying the (cumulative) density of ``energy levels'' of the manifold.
+Currently, two ways of expressing the relationship between the geometric properties of a Riemannian manifold and the spectrum of the Laplace-Beltrami operator associated to its metric have proved useful: through the properties of diffusion processes on the manifold and by studying the (cumulative) density of ``energy levels'' of the manifold, as we review in Sections~\ref{subsec:difft} and~\ref{subsec:enelevden}.
 Both lead to the identification of typical (length/energy) scales of the manifold and a suitable definition of a scale-dependent ``spectral dimension''.

-In order to study the spectral properties of simplicial manifolds corresponding to CDT configurations, some form of approximation of the spectrum of the LB operator is necessary.
-In previous works, the spectrum of the LB operator has been approximated with the spectrum of the \textit{Laplace matrix} of the \textit{dual graph} associated with the triangulation (i.e., the graph of the connections between the centers of adjacent simplices).
+In order to study the spectral properties of simplicial manifolds corresponding to CDT configurations, some form of approximation of the spectrum of the LB operator is necessary In this respect, a careful assessment of the accuracy of the approximation used is then of utmost importance, since the relations with the geometrical properties of the manifold involve the \textit{spectrum of the LB differential operator}, which is defined on an infinite-dimensional space of functions.
+In previous works, the spectrum of the LB operator has been approximated with the spectrum of the \textit{Laplace matrix} of the \textit{dual graph} associated with the triangulation (i.e., the graph of the connections between the centers of adjacent simplices), as discussed in Section~\ref{subsec:lap_dg}.